 Culture shock is often described as feeling disoriented, confused, or anxious in an unfamiliar place that has customs different from your own.
+It’s very common for international students: After applying to college in the US and arriving on campus, transitioning to a new environment can be challenging.
+However, with extra guidance and support, the adjustment process can be easier.

 International students often feel culture shock when they experience something new or extraordinary, such as seeing how large the cars are in America or being served a big plate of food at an American restaurant for the first time.